xhyabunny/wloader/README.md

 Again notice how its separated by ``\\``

-They are used to implement several features on each element of the HTML, for example, if we wanted a script to have the ``module`` type we could just change the attribute modifier to one of our scripts.
+They are used to implement several features on each element of the HTML, for example, if we wanted a script to have the ``module`` type we could just change our type modifier to one of our scripts.

 ```json
 "scripts": [